awsandy/korifi/README.md

-# Cloudfoundry in K8s options
+# CloudFoundry on Kubernetes Options

 ## kubecf